brugal/wolfcamql/README-wolfcam.txt

 see README-ioquake3.txt for more stuff.

-Note: it's not mentioned in the ioquake3 documentation but you need to disable openal in order to have sound recorded in the avi file.   +set s_useopenal 0
+Note: it's not mentioned in the ioquake3 documentation but you need to disable openal in order to have sound recorded in the avi file.   +set s_useopenal 0.
+You also need to have s_sdlWindowsForceDirectSound 1.

 added features: